ltines/node-lube/README.md

 # node-lube
 Simple dependency injector for node using Promises.
-Lifecycle of resolved components are handled by client via nesting promises. lube supports simple dependency checking between components, i.e. you can specify which components are required and *check* will fail with they are not me.
+Lifecycle of resolved components are handled by client via nesting promises or you can use a *lifecycleContainer* parameter to hold references to already resolved components. lube supports simple dependency checking between components, i.e. you can specify which components are required and *check* will fail with they are not me.